KebecStatoil/KustoLogAnalytics/questions.md

 # Questions I'd like to answer

+* What are the run times for the Activities table and how many recores are moved?
 * What has a particular copy been doing?
 * What are the error messages that I'm getting?
 * How much data got moved in the last run?